 The national sport of Thailand is Muay Thai, Thai Boxing.

 There are a growing variety of missionaries blogging from Thailand.
 Here's a sampling:

-One of the earliest missionary bloggers in Thailand were Joey and Narlin in their blog Missions and Theology.
+One of the earliest missionary bloggers in Thailand were Joey and Narlin in their blog Borders of Faith.
 Started in 2006, this blog has got pictures, prayer requests, news and reflections.